SFPC/BeginningCodersBootcamp/README.md

 # Beginning Coders Bootcamp
 A one week program to introduce the foundations of coding to beginners by creating visual art and animations in openFrameworks.
+This 5 day session will be open both to incoming SFPC students and anyone who wants to learn to code.

 ## Spring 2020 session, Monday March 23rd – Friday March 27th
 Instructor: [Robby Kraft](http://robbykraft.com/)